griase94/motius_coding_challenge/README.md

 - granularity: The granularity of aggregation.
 Possible value are: “minute”, “hour”, "day", “week”, “month”, “year”, “none” (string)
 - aggregationType: The method of aggregating values in one granularity group.
 Possible values are: “max”, “min”, “avg”.
-Default is "avg".
+Default is "avg". (string)

 **Return data:** \
 A list of aggregated events in the format: